Yamuna-devi — Serving Vani and Vapuh

 In October of 1970 I was one of a group of Srila Prabhupada’s disciples from America going to join him in India.
-On the way, we stopped in Brussels, and it was there, in an apartment, that I first met Yamuna-devi—and Malati and Syamasundara (I had met Gurudas before that, in Boston).
+On the way, we stopped in Brussels, and it was there, in an apartment, that I first met Yamuna—and Malati and Shyamasundar (I had met Gurudas before that, in Boston).
 Upon entering, I could immediately feel their intense, extraordinary devotion to Srila Prabhupada—it was so palpable, so tangible; the room was just suffused with their devotion—and we spent the next several hours there together.
 As enthusiastic as I was to go to India to be with Srila Prabhupada, I felt like I could stay there forever; I never wanted to leave the association of these amazing devotees who were so attached to Srila Prabhupada and so capable of serving him in such different ways.

 Gurudas had arranged a cheap flight on a small airline, and so, that evening we boarded an old converted dual-propeller cargo plane, bound for Bombay with a stop in Cairo.
 In my mood of Krishna consciousness then I was quite oblivious to things around me.
 I wanted to avoid maya—anything that could distract me from Krishna—and didn’t pay much heed to anything that didn’t relate directly to my service.
-I was focused on the idea of chanting and hearing every word of the Hare Krishna mantra distinctly, on always thinking about Krishna and never forgetting Him.
-And I had heard that Srila Prabhupada had said that if you have trouble hearing you should chant loudly.
-And sometimes, to really get into the holy names—and to break out of any possible lethargy—I would jump up and down.
+I was focused on the idea of chanting and hearing every word of the Hare Krishna mantra distinctly and on always thinking about Krishna and never forgetting Him.
+I had heard that Srila Prabhupada had said that if you have trouble hearing you should chant loudly.
+So sometimes, to really get into the holy names—and to break out of any possible lethargy—I would jump up and down.
 One or two of the devotees told me that they were anxious about how people in Egypt might react to my chanting, but I was determined.

 Srila Prabhupada was very protective of the women, and he would have them ride to programs with him in his car (while the men took rickshaws).
-He did programs in the morning and evening—and often in between.
+He gave programs in the morning and evening—and often in between.
 Kausalya told me that driving to one engagement, he had mentioned that he needed new shoes.
 “Stop at the next Bata shoe store,” he had said.
 In the store, he had told Yamuna and Kausalya, “You choose the shoes for me,” and sat down.
 So they looked all around the store and found some white crisscross plastic sandals that they thought would be just right.
 Each of them carried one shoe up to Srila Prabhupada, and they slipped them on his feet.
 He smiled and asked, “Do you like them?”
 They responded, “Yes.”
 “Then we will buy them.”
 And so he did.

 Mr. Gupta, it turned out, was a peculiar man.
 He was an advocate, but not a very big one.
 And he was miserly.
-He would keep his used, dead batteries in a drawer, in the hopes that they would come back to life.
+He would keep his used, dead batteries in a drawer, in the hope that they would come back to life.
 The whole situation was very austere, but it was wonderful being with Gurudas and Yamuna.
 We were like a family, with Gurudas and Yamuna like our older brother and sister, taking care of us in the absence of our father, Srila Prabhupada.

 After leaving us in Delhi and spending some days in Bombay, Srila Prabhupada proceeded to Indore for the Gita Jayanti Mahotsava, and our small party joined him there.
-Once, when we entered his room, he looked up from his desk, and Yamuna-devi remarked, “Srila Prabhupada, you look just like a picture I have seen of your guru maharaja looking up from his desk.”
+Once, when we entered his room, he looked up from his desk, and Yamuna remarked, “Srila Prabhupada, you look just like a picture I have seen of your guru maharaja looking up from his desk.”
 And Srila Prabhupada replied, with all humility, “All that glitters is not gold.
 My guru maharaja was like gold; I am like iron.”